sympy/sympy/doc/src/guides/solving/solve-numerically.md

 and
 [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.solve.html#scipy.linalg.solve)
 can each solve a system of linear scalar equations
+- To solve an underdetermined system of linear equations, convert them to matrices and solve using [`gauss_jordan_solve`](gauss_jordan_solve).

-Here is a simple example of numerically solving an equation:
+Here is a simple example of numerically solving one equation:

 ```py
 >>> from sympy import cos, nsolve, Symbol